cielo24/Docs/api/source/job_control/delete_job.rst

 ==========

 Delete an existing job.
 Jobs can only be deleted before they have started processing, when their status is "Authorizing" or "Pending".
+If you need to delete a job after it has started processing contact support@cielo24.com and we will do our best to accommodate your request.

 **HTTP Method**